 On June 17, 1821, British inventor John Henry Pepper was born.
-Pepper is primarily remembered for developing the projection technique known as Pepper’s ghost, building a large-scale version of the concept by Henry Dircks.
+Pepper is primarily remembered for developing the projection technique known as Pepper’s ghost, building a large-scale version of the original concept invented by Henry Dircks, the Dircksian Phantasmagoria.
 Furthermore, he toured the English-speaking world with his scientific demonstrations.
 He also entertained the public, royalty, and fellow scientists with a wide range of technological innovations.

-John Henry Pepper was highly influenced by the teachings of the chemist Thomas Cooper.
+John Henry Pepper was born in Westminster, London and educated at King’s College School.
+He was highly influenced by the teachings of the chemist Thomas Cooper.
 At the age of around 19, Pepper became an assistant lecturer at the Grainger School of Medicine and he was elected Fellow of the Chemical Society.
 In 1847, Pepper delivered his first lecture at the Royal Polytechnic Institution.
 A few years later, he became the institution’s director.
 John Pepper became known as a great science performer and he used to demonstrate scientific technological innovations with the intention of entertaining and educating the audience about how they worked.
 Through his demonstrations, Pepper used these methods in order to expose the trickery behind deceptive magic.
 This way, Pepper also became known for the new technique that later became known as Pepper’s Ghost.

 Pepper’s Ghost is an illusion technique that is used in theatre, amusement parks, or museums.
 The trick involves an audience that views either a room or a stage with several objects in it.
 Then, ghost-like objects appear on command and ‘magically’ fade in an out or objects in the room transform into different objects.
 The basis of the trick is that the stage or room is arranged in two rooms, one that people can see into or the stage as a whole, and a second that is hidden to the side, the “blue room”.
 In the main room, a plate of glass is placed at an angle that reflects the view of the blue room towards the audience.
 Since the lights in the main room are really bright and dark in the blue room, the reflected images cannot be seen.
 However, when the lighting in the blue room is increased, often with the main room lights dimming to make the effect more pronounced, the reflection becomes visible and the objects within the blue room seem to appear in thin air.
 A common variation uses two blue rooms, one behind the glass and one to the side, which can be switched visible or invisible by alternating the lighting.